atharvarakshak/Pawfect/README.md

-# Purffect Pawsiters
+# Pawfect

-Welcome to Purffect Pawsiters, your one-stop destination for all things related to pet services!
+Welcome to Pawfect, your one-stop destination for all things related to pet services!
 This website was created as part of the HackByte 2.0 hackathon.

 ## About

-Purffect Pawsiters is a website dedicated to providing various services for pets, including grooming, walking, breeding, and more.
+Pawfect is a website dedicated to providing various services for pets, including grooming, walking, breeding, and more.
 Whether you're a pet owner looking for professional services or someone passionate about animals, this platform is designed to cater to your needs.

 ## Features